Arnaboldo/MCInsurance.jl/README.md

 ###Insurance contracts

 Insurance products are modeled through profiles for premium, costs, and benefits.
 This makes it possible to define different insurance products through inputs.
 For each insurance product there is an associated  function that models lapse probabilities.
 At present, only linear lapse functions are implemented.

 Policy holders and insurance contracts are given as different inputs, and it is possible to associate with one policy holder several insurance products.
-However, this association will be lost once the insurance contracts are condensed into [buckets](#buckets).
+However, this association will be lost, once the insurance contracts are condensed into [buckets](#buckets).

 For each insurance contract a _conditional cashflow_ is calculated, which for each period provides the cashflows, that would occur, if they were triggered by the corresponding biometric event.[^2]